AcademySoftwareFoundation/EncodingGuidelines/WebColorPreservation.md

 For more details see: [here](tests/greramp-osx/ycrcbcompare.md)

 ## sRGB
-Using the `-color_trc 13` flag.
+Using the `-color_trc iec61966-2-1` flag.
 This appears to be the most reliable one, working across all machines and browsers that support it.
+It's a shame that the flag has to be so cryptic.

 <table class='compare'>
 <TR><TD><img width=400 src="tests/greyramp-osx/greyscale-srgb.png"/></TD><TD>Source SRGB PNG</TD></TR>